– G. K. Chesterton

 Well-equipped with the tools of grammar and logic, our 9th – 12th grade Rhetoric students are prepared to present their scientific findings, faith convictions, art, creative and expository writing, and research with wisdom and eloquence.

 The Trivium, in concert with the quadrivium (arithmetic, geometry, music, and astronomy), formed the basis for traditional liberal arts for centuries, and is largely responsible for astonishing flourishing within human experience, particularly within Western civilization.
-At Veritas, we practice “ancient-future education,” reviving the most proven and fruitful teaching methods from the past, while incorporating innovation in education theory and brain research, bringing together the best of both—time tested, soul-enriching texts and methods and the very best practices in academia in 2014.
+At Veritas, we practice “ancient-future education,” reviving the most proven and fruitful teaching methods from the past, while incorporating innovation in education theory and brain research, bringing together the best of both—time tested, soul-enriching texts and methods and today’s best practices.

 Across the country, classical schools are restoring the once common practice of formal Latin instruction.
 Far more than a means to improved college entrance exam scores, Latin unlocks the study of all romance languages, and profoundly increases English vocabulary.
 Students are equipped to read the foundational literature of our culture, to correctly decipher unfamiliar scientific, legal, and mathematic terms and to most fully participate in what has been called “The Great Conversation.”
 At Veritas, students begin their discovery of Greek and Latin roots in 3rd grade.
-Formal Latin classes continue through Latin III in 11th grade.
+Formal Latin classes continue through Latin III; after Latin III, students may elect to continue through Latin V or begin Spanish instruction.

 Why do certain books endure throughout time and across cultures?
 What do they have in common and why do they stir rich conversation and provoke reflection among readers of all ages?
 We believe such books, often considered “the classics,” promote that which most resonates with the mind and soul—the true, good, and beautiful.
 Created in God’s image (Imago Dei), our minds and souls respond to those human experiences that reveal the sacred and eternal.
 At Veritas, we believe making space for The Great Conversation, the reading, contemplation and discussion of the classics, is not a diversion from the task at hand; it is a joy and a core responsibility.